-Human anti-type V collagen IgG antibody assay kits are available for studying the possible involvement of type V collagen immunity in organ allograft rejection in both in vitro and in vivo experiments.
-In order to determine human serum antibodies which exhibit a significant diversity in antigen specificity, Chondrex provides various species of type V collagen-coated ELISA plates (wells) in addition to uncoated wells for use as a blank.
+Human anti-type V collagen IgG antibody assay kits are available for studying the possible involvement of type V collagen immunity in organ allograft rejection for both in vitro and in vivo experiments.
+In order to determine human serum antibodies that exhibit a significant diversity in antigen specificity, Chondrex, Inc. manufactures various species of type V collagen-coated ELISA plates in addition to uncoated wells for use as a blank.

 Human Anti-Type V Collagen Antibody Assay Kit

 |Bovine Amnion V||OPD||2082||425.00|